 Egg protein is pulverized and dehydrated egg whites or the yolk and the white of eggs.
 Popular with people who have dairy or soy allergies, as with whey protein it contains almost zero lactose.
-The effectiveness of egg protein for promoting muscle growth compared to whey protein has not been widely studied, so most fitness experts recommend the latter as the best option.
+The effectiveness of egg protein compared to whey protein for promoting muscle growth has not been widely studied.

 Final Thoughts on Muscle Building Supplements

-If you can’t get enough protein through diet, by all means, give the appropriate vitamins, minerals, or muscle building supplements a try.
-If you buy from a reputable company, it should be safe and effective.
+If you can’t get enough protein through food, by all means, give the appropriate vitamins, minerals, or muscle building supplements a try.
+If you buy from a reputable company, they should be safe and effective for most people.
 And the benefits of protein supplements go beyond muscle building for people who aren’t getting enough protein through diet.

 While whey is the protein supplement that many bodybuilders and professional sports people prefer, vegans and lactose-intolerant people may want to consider one of the other options discussed above.